Constraints on the intergalactic magnetic field from Fermi-LAT observations of GRB 221009A: Introduction

-The discovery of the VHE emission from gamma-ray bursts (GRBs) \cite{magic19_14C,hess18} offers a unique opportunity to constrain the IGMF.
-A non-zero IGMF would cause a time delay of the cascade emissions, producing observable $\gamma$-ray emission even after the GRB afterglow has ceased \cite{Plaga95,Razzaque04,Murase08,Murase09,Takahashi11}.
-This approach has the advantage that it does not require assumptions on the source's duty cycle or variability pattern as these quantities are directly determined for GRBs.
 Several attempts have been made to measure the IGMF using this \textit{pair-echo} emission using the first GRB detected in the VHE band, GRB\,190114C~\cite{Wang20,Dzhatdoev20,DaVela23,Vovk23}.
 The authors of Ref. \cite{Wang20} excluded IGMF strengths lower than $\sim$ $10^{-19.5}$ G for a coherence length $\leq$ 1 Mpc, which was however, not confirmed in other studies \cite{Dzhatdoev20, DaVela23}.
 Instead, no limits could be derived.
 These discrepancies can be explained with the different assumptions made for the intrinsic VHE spectral shape of the GRB and shifting from semi-analytical to cosmic-ray propagation codes for the calculation of the cascade spectral energy distributions (SEDs).
 Therefore no IGMF constraint can be inferred from this GRB.

 Similar studies have been performed using observations of the exceptionally bright GRB\,221009A up to 90 days after the GRB trigger~\cite{Huang23,Dzhatdoev24,Vovk23b}.
 Importantly, this GRB has been detected at energies larger than 10 TeV with the Large High Altitude Air Shower Observatory (LHAASO) at high significance~\cite{lhaaso23,lhaaso23b}.
 In this paper, we report on improved constraints on the IGMF strength from $\gamma$-ray observations with the \fermi Large Area Telescope (LAT) of GRB~221009A during both the afterglow and up to one year after the event.
 We use the Monte-Carlo code CRPropa~3 \cite{crpropa3} to simulate the pair-echo SEDs in different time windows and for different IGMF strengths and derive lower bounds on the IGMF employing the full Poissonian likelihood information in the \fermilat energy band.
-Throughout the paper, we assume a flat $\Lambda$CDM cosmology with $H_0=70$\,km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_{\Lambda}$=0.7 and $\Omega_{M}$=0.3.
+Throughout the paper, we assume a flat $\Lambda$CDM cosmology with $H_0=70$\,km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_{\Lambda}$=0.7, and $\Omega_{M}$=0.3.